Managing Director, BlackRock U.S. and Canada Defined Contribution Group

 Eschtruth is a member of the National Academy of Social Insurance and serves on the board of the Council on Aging for the town of Natick, Massachusetts.
 He earned his B.A. from the University of Michigan and an M.A. in public policy from Duke University.

-Senior Lecturer, International Economics & Associate Director, Master of International Economics and Finance Program, The Johns Hopkins University School of Advanced International Studies
+Associate Director of the Master’s in International Economics and Finance and Senior Lecturer of International Economics, Johns Hopkins School of Advanced International Studies

 He teaches courses in public finance, behavioral economics and cost-benefit analysis.
 He is also a Fellow with the Bipartisan Policy Center and a Research Fellow with the Alliance for Lifetime Income and a Research Fellow with the Center for Financial Security at the University of Wisconsin.
 His research focuses on Social Security, federal tax policy, federal budget policy, retirement security, and policy proposals to increase saving and investment.
 Previously, he was a Senior Research Fellow with the Mercatus Center at George Mason University.
 Fichtner also served in several positions at the Social Security Administration, including as Deputy Commissioner of Social Security (acting), Chief Economist, and Associate Commissioner for Retirement Policy.
 He also served as a Senior Economist with the Joint Economic Committee of the US Congress, as an Economist with the Internal Revenue Service, and as a Senior Consultant with the Office of Federal Tax Services at Arthur Andersen, LLP.
 His work has been featured in the Washington Post, the Wall Street Journal, the New York Times, Investor’s Business Daily, the Los Angeles Times, the Atlantic, and USA Today, as well as on broadcasts by PBS, NBC, and NPR.
 Fichtner earned his BA from the University of Michigan, Ann Arbor; his MPP from Georgetown University; and his PhD in public administration and policy from Virginia Tech.
 Fichtner is the author of "The Hidden Cost of Federal Tax Policy" and the editor of "The Economics of Medicaid."